 Maloney’s experience and feel for the game aids the Baylor coaching staff in terms of developing strategy, analyzing game film, planning practices and contributing at staff meetings.
 Additionally he assists with academics, game scheduling, fundraising and on-campus recruiting.
 He acts as a solid ambassador for Baylor basketball as an inspirational speaker/life coach for the program, alumni, the three point club and community.

-Maloney, who is in his 30th year in college basketball, has nine NCAA Tournament appearances and four NIT appearances in 16 years of Division I experience to his credit.
-Included are two Elite Eight appearances, three Sweet 16 appearances and a Final Four, as well as two appearances in the NIT championship game and an appearance in the NCAA national championship game and a NIT title.
+Maloney, who is in his 32nd year in college basketball, has 11 NCAA Tournament appearances and four NIT appearances in 18 years of Division I experience to his credit.
+Included are two Elite Eight appearances, three Sweet 16 appearances and a Final Four, as well as two appearances in the NIT championship game and an appearance in the NCAA national championship game and an NIT title.

 Baylor overcame a 2-8 start in Big 12 play to win 12 of its final 15 games and finish with a 26-12 record in 2013-14.
 The Bears won three games in three days to advance to the Big 12 Championship title game, which helped BU secure a No. 6 seed in the NCAA Tournament.
-BU went on to defeat No. 11 seed Nebraska and No. 3 seed Creighton to advance to the Sweet 16 for the third time in the last five seasons.
+BU went on to defeat No. 11 seed Nebraska and No. 3 seed Creighton to advance to the Sweet 16 for the third time in the five-year span from 2010-14.